Unlocking social care efficiencies: The role of ID verification technology

 UK Managing Director, Melissa

 Adult social care takes the largest slice of a local authority’s budget at around 39 pence in the pound 2023 - 24.
-This figure is set to grow as the national living wage and national insurance contributions rising from this month (April), putting extreme pressure on already stretched budgets.
+This figure is set to grow as the national living wage and national insurance contributions rise from this month (April), putting extreme pressure on already stretched budgets.

 According to the Bennett Institute for Public Policy, the majority of English councils are on the verge of financial collapse with local authorities facing a £9.3 billion deficit by 2026-7.
 Therefore, driving efficiencies has to be the main focus for all local authorities.